 Paul is uncharacteristically but wisely diplomatic here in Romans.

 On the one hand, he knows that the Christian faith can't grow in the Greco Roman Empire, if the faithful Jewish base in many of the churches, and Rome especially, insists that the Christian gentiles, some of whom are slaves, have to lose a day's work, and or ask their masters for Saturday off.

 I use this word "masters" because Paul interestingly uses this same word in verse 4 in making the point that the Lord Jesus is master of every faithful Jew and Gentile regarding this matter of special days, or equal days.

-He brings up this master servant language advisedly to make the subtle point to his Jewish-Christian Brethren in Rome (who are running the church there) that they must accomodate Roman slaves and other gentile workers who as outsiders to the Jewish community have no historical custom or right to a Sabbath without work, as the established Jewish communities had.
+He brings up this master servant language advisedly to make the subtle point to his Jewish-Christian brethren in Rome (who are running the church there) that they must accomodate Roman slaves and other gentile workers who as outsiders to the Jewish community have no historical custom, or right, to a Sabbath without work, as the established Jewish communities had around the empire.

 If he does so, he risks that his whole revolutionary letter might be cast into the Tiber river as unfaithful to the God of Israel.